Ahmed-Ayman/My-2017-Vacation/README.md

   5. finished the intro to Jquery course
   6. finished the JS essential training by Lynda 20 (june).
   7. finished a prortfolio [project](https://ahmed-ayman.github.io/) using Html , CSS,Bootstrap & Jquery.
+Starting from today I will be writing in the wiki.

 * Data science and reading :-
   1. finished reading this article (intro to Deep learning).